-Wildflower meadow at Orlando’s Orange County UF/IFAS Extension will be expanded and enhanced with Viva Florida grant funds.
-Photo provided by Orange County UF/IFAS
+Pictured above: The wildflower meadow at Orlando’s Orange County UF/IFAS Extension will expand with the help of Viva Florida funds.
+Photo by Tia Silvasy, Orange County UF/IFAS Extension.

 The Florida Wildflower Foundation is pleased to announce the recipients of this year’s Viva Florida Landscape Demonstration Garden grants.
 Five grants were awarded for the following projects: